amauryval/amauryval/README.md

 My name is Amaury from France, near Lyon.
 I'm a Geographic Information System specialist and a developer.

 - 🔭 I'm currently working at Siemens as software developer.
-- ❤️ I enjoy playing with data, database (SQL 😍), Python and cartography (web).
+- :star: I enjoy playing with data, database (SQL 😍), Python and cartography (web).
 - ⛱️ I'm taking a lot of fun to play with TypeScript with Angular and Golang.